Lindrax/rate-repository-app/README.md

-A React Native application for reviewing Github repositories.
-Relies on the [rate-repository-api](https://github.com/Kaltsoon/rate-repository-api)
+A React Native application build on top of an existing [backend](https://github.com/Kaltsoon/rate-repository-api) Made for rewieving GitHub repositories

+### Screenshots